 Thanks to a somewhat overly paranoid education minister, there was a period when Polish schools (except for universities, which fall under a separate ministry) had mandatory uniforms.
 Due to the some inconsistencies in the lawmaking process, there were no precise guidelines and many principals had little to no experience concerning school uniforms, so many schools ended up introducing haphazard vests just to fulfill the word of the law.
 Partly because of this, the next government made uniforms a decision for the principal to make.
 Before, there wasn't anything such as a dress code - but rather if the teachers found your outfit rather too daring, you'd get all kinds of unpleasantness, starting with informing the parents what exactly their kid was wearing to school.

 - Some schools actually had a dress code before the uniforms became mandatory.
 This could range from guidelines such as: skirts shorter than so-and-so many centimeters are not allowed to actually having to wear a uniform.

-- It's more complicated.
-Due to the some inconsistencies in the lawmaking process, there were no precise guidelines and many principals had little to no experience concerning school uniforms, so many schools ended up introducing haphazard vests just to fulfill the word of the law.
-The idea was promptly abolished.
-On the other hand, good private schools (usually run by the religious organizations) usually have some kind of dress code, more than often based on the British one.
+- On the other hand, good private schools (usually run by the religious organizations) usually have some kind of dress code, more often than not based on the British one.

-- In the communist era, school aprons (not uniforms, as they are made of thin material and worn 'over' regular clothes) adorned with the school emblem were mandatory for basic school students.
-They start to vanish in the late 80s and were universally considered butt ugly.
+- In the communist era, school aprons (not uniforms, as they were made of thin material and worn 'over' regular clothes) adorned with the school emblem were mandatory for basic school students.
+They start to vanish in the late 80s and were universally considered butt-ugly.

 In universities, it depends.
 Some have strict dress codes, in others you can go to an exam wearing shorts and a stained T-shirt and nobody would comment.